mvernimmen/puppet-lamernews/README.md

 }
 ```

+You may want to install the following puppet modules:
+* puppet module install dwerder/redis
+* puppet module install puppetlabs-vcsrepo
+* puppet module install puppetlabs-passenger (Use this one until the CentOS7 bug has been fixed: https://github.com/ashish1099/puppetlabs-passenger.git)

+And take the following steps:
+yum install epel-release

+You should then be able to run the agent and get a fully working lamernews set up for you.

 ## Limitations

 This module was tested only with puppet 3.8, but it should work with any 3.x
 puppet version.
 It was also only tested with CentOS 7, because centos 6
-does not provide any ruby 1.9+ versions required by lamernews, where CentOS 7
+does not provide any ruby 1.9+ versions required by lamernews (unless using RVM),
-provides 2.0.
+while CentOS 7 provides 2.0.

 ## Development